civil-society-dev/civilsociety.dev/content/projects/wild-cloud/index.md

 ## Getting Started

-The Soverign Cloud project is currently being built out.
-When v1 is ready, it will be freely available on GitHub.
-Instructions for getting started with your cloud will be included in the repository after it is cloned.
+The Wild Cloud project is currently being built out on GitHub.

-See our [Tech Notes](tech-notes) page for more information on current development.
+{{< github repo="civil-society-dev/wild-cloud" showThumbnail=true >}}

 ## Community Support

-The Sovereign Cloud is supported by a community of practitioners who share knowledge, troubleshooting tips, and enhancements.
+Wild Cloud is supported by a community of practitioners who share knowledge, troubleshooting tips, and enhancements.
 The Civil Society Technology Foundation provides:

 - Documentation and tutorials
 - Installation guides for different environments